GetBreeze/breeze-db-docs/database.md

 ## Running Raw SQL Queries

-The database provides API for running raw SQL queries.
+The database provides an API for running raw SQL queries.
 You can run `SELECT`, `INSERT`, `DELETE` and `UPDATE` queries by using the corresponding method.
-For any other queries, you can use the `query` method.
+For any other queries, you can use the generic  `query` method.

 ### Running A Select Query